corollari/caoutchouc/README.md

 Caoutchouc is the name that the indigenous people of South America used for the rubber material that is obtained from vulcanizing latex (the tree sap).

 ## Acknowledgements
-- pandoc, a fundamental component of caoutchouc.
+- Pandoc is a fundamental component of caoutchouc.
 - The code used to convert asciimath to latex was taken from [here](https://github.com/asciimath/asciimathml/blob/master/asciimath-based/ASCIIMathTeXImg.js).
 For more information check the License text in `ASCIIMathTeXImg.js`.